EVERSE-ResearchSoftware/RSQKit/pages/tasks/long_term_maintenance_and_handover.md

 - Work through a handover checklist at least four weeks before your involvement ends:
   1. create a single document or repository issue that lists the location and status of all critical project infrastructure,
+  2. document the build, deployment, and data pipeline steps clearly enough for a non-expert colleague to reproduce a working build from scratch,
-  2. confirm the automated test suite passes and record the exact command to run it in a clean environment,
+  3. confirm the automated test suite passes and record the exact command to run it in a clean environment,
-  3. transfer administrative ownership of repositories, CI pipelines, package registries, and domain names to a shared institutional or lab account,
+  4. transfer administrative ownership of repositories, CI pipelines, package registries, and domain names to a shared institutional or lab account,
-  4. document the build, deployment, and data pipeline steps clearly enough for a non-expert colleague to reproduce a working build from scratch,
   5. hold a final debrief with your PI or lab head to confirm they hold working administrative access before your personal credentials expire.
+- Record the project's design decisions and known limitations, even retrospectively – future maintainers benefit far more from "why" than from code alone.
+To write such a document, please follow the guided task [Writing Research Software Stories](/writing_research_software_stories#further-guidance-and-examples).
 - Write or update a CONTRIBUTING or MAINTAINERS document – see [Documenting software project](/documenting_software_project) for the standard file set this fits into.
-- Record the project's design decisions and known limitations, even retrospectively – future maintainers benefit far more from "why" than from code alone.
-- If no successor is available, say so explicitly in the README and consider archiving the repository in read-only mode rather than leaving it in an ambiguous, silently abandoned state.
+- If no successor is available, say so explicitly in the README and consider archiving the repository in read-only mode rather than leaving it in an ambiguous, silently abandoned state (See more in [Archiving software](/archiving_software)).
 - For larger or community-facing projects, follow a structured handover guideline such as the one referenced below, which provides checklists scaled to project size.

 ## Further Reading